Getting arrested for a Domestic Violence charge is no minor matter.

 - Just because you are no longer together or the “victim” wants the case dropped does not mean that the case will be dropped.
 The state can force a victim to testify against you if they want to do so.

-At times like this you need a knowledgeable, dedicated domestic violence attorney.
+At times like this you need a knowledgeable, dedicated Connecticut domestic violence lawyer.
 You need a lawyer who knows the laws, knows the way the courts work, and knows the creative ways to defend a case.
 The domestic violence defense lawyers of Ruane Attorneys can be those lawyers for you.

 Since 1977, our attorneys have been fighting for the rights of the criminally accused in Connecticut.
 Through four decades of dedicated defense work, we have amassed a history of strong, unwavering advocacy for our clients, oftentimes in the face of overwhelming odds.
 In these times, when all hope seems lost, the dedication of Ruane Attorneys shines through.